Clearstream Banking AG: History

 In 1970-71, the Auslandskassenverein (AKV) was formed to act as clearing and settlement agent and international gateway for German banks to various foreign depositories, including but not limited to Cedel in Luxembourg.

 In December 1989, the Kassenverein arms of the regional stock exchanges in Berlin, Dusseldorf Stock Exchange|Dusseldorf, Frankfurt, Hamburg, Hanover Stock Exchange|Hanover, Munich, and Stuttgart merged as a single CSD for all of Germany, branded Deutscher Kassenverein (DKV), henceforth a subsidiary of Deutsche Börse.

 In 1996, the AKV was merged into DKV, which was subsequently renamed Deutsche Börse Clearing AG (DBC) in 1997.

 In 2000, DBC merged with Cedel in Luxembourg, and the merged entity became a fully owned subsidiary of Deutsche Börse in mid-2002.

+In June 2025, Clearstream Banking AG announced that it would be renamed as Clearstream Europe AG.